apollo

 About Pdexlor Sugar Free Syrup

-Pdexlor Sugar Free Syrup belongs to a class of medication called 'cough and cold preparations' primarily used to treat dry cough.
-Coughing (dry or productive) is the body’s way of clearing irritants (like allergens, mucus, or smoke) from airways and preventing infection.
-There are two types of coughs: dry cough and chesty cough.
-A dry cough is tickly and doesn't produce any vicious or thick mucus, while a chesty cough (wet cough) means mucous or sputum is produced to help clear your airways.
+Pdexlor Sugar Free Syrup is used to treat dry cough.
+Coughing is the body's way of clearing irritants (like allergens, mucus, or smoke) from airways and preventing infection.
+A dry cough is tickly and doesn't produce any viscous or thick mucus, while a chesty cough (wet cough) means mucus or sputum is created to help clear the airways.

 Pdexlor Sugar Free Syrup is a combination of three drugs, namely: Chlorpheniramine maleate (antihistamine), Phenylephrine (decongestant), and Dextromethorphan (cough suppressant).
 Chlorpheniramine maleate works by blocking the action of histamine, a substance responsible for causing allergic reactions.
 Phenylephrine helps in shrinking the blood vessels located in the nasal passage, thereby reducing the stuffy nose.
 Dextromethorphan works by blocking the transmission of nerve signals from the cough center in the brain to the muscles that produce cough.
 Collectively, it helps to provide relief from dry cough.